-Make an appointment with your doctor if you have persistent signs and symptoms that concern you.
+Make an appointment with your health care provider if you have persistent signs and symptoms that worry you.

 Brain tumors that begin in the brain

-Secondary brain tumors most often occur in people who have a history of cancer.
-But in rare cases, a metastatic brain tumor may be the first sign of cancer that began elsewhere in your body.
+Secondary brain tumors most often happen in people who have a history of cancer.
+Rarely, a brain tumor may be the first sign of cancer that began somewhere else in the body.

 In adults, secondary brain tumors are far more common than are primary brain tumors.